-Q: What if my stoma pouch becomes unstuck during sex?
+Q: What if my stoma bag becomes unstuck during sex?

-A: If properly sealed, there is no reason why the pouch would become unstuck.
+A: If properly sealed, there is no reason why your stoma bag would become unstuck.

-Q: Will the pouch chaff my partners skin?
+Q: Will the stoma bag chaff my partners skin?

-A: It shouldn’t do as the covers on most stoma pouches are very soft.
-But if it worries you, look at material/cloth stoma covers for your pouch, or a cummerbund which will cover the pouch as well.
+A: It shouldn’t do as the covers on most stoma bags are very soft.
+But if it worries you, look at material/cloth stoma covers for your stoma bag, or a cummerbund which will cover the pouch as well.
 Or perhaps look at changing your position during sex, such as side to side position.

-Q: Will my partner smell any odour from my pouch?
+Q: Will my partner smell any odour from my stoma bag?

-Most pouches are made from materials that will keep in the odours so this shouldn’t be a problem.
-If you are concerned there are nice deodorising sprays which you can spray into the pouch.
+Most stoma bags are made from materials that will keep in the odours so this shouldn’t be a problem.
+If you are concerned, there are nice deodorising sprays which you can spray into the pouch.

-Q: I’m terrified in case my stoma makes a noise?
+Q: What if my stoma makes a noise?

-Try to relax and enjoy the intimate time with your partner, have a sense of humour as there maybe occasional unwanted noises from all of us from time to time!
+Try to relax and enjoy the intimate time with your partner.
+Try to have a sense of humour, as there maybe occasional unwanted noises from all of us from time to time!

 Q: Can we have sex using my stoma?